twilio-professional-services/twilio-event-streams-reporting-example/README.md

 This project is a node express app that demonstrates processing of event streams data that is then used to model data as it appears in flex insights reporting

+# Disclaimer

+This project is provided 'as is' to demonstrate how data can be transformed and is not provided as a production ready solution.
+It comes with no warranty and no support and it is not designed for scale.
+Anyone using this project should consider challenges with consuming events out of order and at large volumes.

 # Deploying to heroku

 1. Use this link to begin [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/jhunter-twilio/twilio-event-streams-reporting-example/tree/main)